shalawfatah/neovim-configs/README.md

 - [x] The ability to rename code throughout the project, find where they are dfined, and all their references throughout the project, along with symbol tree and other features like types and structure.
 - [x] The ability to refactor code using refactoring plugin.
 - [x] Marking and demakring files have better UI experience with mark column icons.
-- [x] The functionality and keymap of every plugin is written on top of the plugin
+- [x] Hiding/Unhiding nested fold numbers through the use of a plugin

 ### How To